 Question: What are your thoughts on pricing & negotiating strategy?

 I love to talk about real estate pricing & experienced in the market to assist clients.
 We want to position the home so that buyers can recognize the value that your home offers.
 We also would like the house to sell in a reasonable time.
 We can discuss what you think is the best option of the sale.
 It is best to have several people interested in the house by pricing it right to start vs chasing the market.

 Question: What kind of marketing program do you offer?

-Question:I currently own a townhome and need to get into a single family home.
+Question:I currently own a townhome and am now ready to get into a single family home.
 Can you be of assistance?

 Question: What do you think about having an open house?

 An open house is an additional tool to get publicity and exposure to your home.
-Several of my recent sellers have not been comfortable with the idea of letting strangers into their home that are not accompanied by their real estate agent.
+I have never had a client sell their home as a direct result of an open house but you never know.
+Several of my recent sellers have not been comfortable with the idea of letting strangers into their home that are not accompanied by their real estate agent or myself.
+Some buyers may feel the urgency to bid sooner if they see a lot of people looking at the house.
 It is your decision as the homeowner if you would like one or possibility allow one down the road if the initial marketing fails to bring forth an offer.

 Question: Should we invest in further improvements to help us sell the house?